We’ve never advocated violence; violence is inflicted upon us. But we do believe in self-defense for ourselves.

-When you are entering and exiting your motor vehicle, you are a prime target for a violent or armed assault.
+You think being in your car is always safe?
+Think again.
+Whenever you are about to enter or exit your car, you are a prime target for a violent or armed assault.

-This is also true when you are just sitting in your vehicle, including when you are stopped at a light or in traffic.
+And this is not all.
+You are also a target when you are just sitting in your vehicle, including when you are stopped at a light or in traffic.
 Less likely, you can even become a target while you are driving.
 Predators look for victims who are distracted, otherwise preoccupied or trapped, and all of these apply in all of the above vehicular situations.
 This is compounded if you are a senior citizen, as we elderly fall into a “more often picked by predators” category.

 Many of us routinely carry a pocket pistol or small-frame snub nose revolver.
 Such a handgun in trained hands can do the job at bad breath distances when called upon.
 However, if you are at the wheel and someone begins shooting at you from the street or in a drive-by, will you be able to deliver precision shots with the little gun?
 The answer is no.